Roja (film): Casting

-Arvind Swami was signed on to play the lead role in Roja after Rajiv Menon declined.
+Arvind Swamy was signed on to play the lead role in Roja after Rajiv Menon declined.
 Aishwarya and Ayesha Jhulka were initial choices for the female lead, but declined due to date issues; the role went to Madhoo, credited as Madhubala.
 Aishwarya later revealed that she deeply regretted her decision, which was made by her grandmother against her will, for a Telugu film which was later cancelled.
 Ratnam wanted a North Indian actor to portray Liaqat, a Kashmiri character, and Pankaj Kapur accepted when approached.
 Ratnam approached Karisma Kapoor to play a Kashmiri girl, but ultimately decided not to cast her, believing she was "far too expensive for a Tamil film"; the role went to another actress.

 Filming

 Ratnam had planned to shoot Roja in Kashmir, but extreme terrorism there forced him to shoot the film in other hill stations resembling it.
 Shooting locations included Coonoor, Ooty, and Manali, Himachal Pradesh.
-The film's cinematographer Santosh Sivan said that a lot of images were written in at the script level.
-Even in the Kashmir sequences, the audience only sees the snow when Roja sees it for the first time.
+The film's cinematographer Santosh Sivan said that a lot of images were written in at the script level; even in the Kashmir sequences, the audience only sees the snow when Roja sees it for the first time.
 These things were written into the script.
-The song "Chinna Chinna Aasai" was shot at Hogenakkal Falls in Dharmapuri and in the Banatheertham falls in Papanasam R.F., Tamil Nadu.
+The song "Chinna Chinna Aasai" was shot at Hogenakkal Falls in Dharmapuri and in the Banatheertham Falls in Papanasam, Tirunelveli.
 Shakti Singh dubbed for Arvind Swami in the Hindi version of the film, while Madhubala dubbed for herself.
 The whole film was completed in less than 60 days.
 The final length of the film was 3750 m.